 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this region.
+Manufacturing is the dominant industry in this area.
 Commute by public transit is the most popular way to get to work amongst Historic Downtown occupants.
 Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.